 Around 1939, there was an amicable separation agreed to by both the English and Hungarian.
 The English speaking congregation, under Rev. Bayliss, built a new tabernacle on Broadway and 25th Street.
-The new church was called Lorain Gospel Tabernacle, and Rev. Bayliss remained as its pastor until the fall of 1945.
+This new church was called Lorain Gospel Tabernacle, and Rev. Bayliss remained as its pastor until the fall of 1945.

 The next pastor was Ivar Frick.
 During his time of service, the Lorain Gospel Tabernacle sold the building and moved back to the old Methodist church on 31st Street.
 In the meantime, the Hungarian services, due to the death of Rev. Urban in 1947, had ceased, marking the passing of an era.
 The founding fathers were gone, but the work remained.

 While Bro.
 Frick was pastor, a parsonage was built at 1028 Highland Park.
 The first person to live in the new parsonage was Bro.
 Frick’s successor, Maurice Lamb, an excellent young preacher in his 20’s.
 Rev. Lamb stayed as pastor approximately one year.